 Free appraisals available online

 Easy-to-use online submission form

 Paid appraisals may take up to 4 weeks

-Heritage Auctions was founded in 1976 and has become one of the largest auction houses in the U.S. It has since grown to become one of the largest online auction houses, and staff in-house experts, including numismatic experts, licensed appraisers, gemologists, and more.
+Heritage Auctions was founded in 1976 and has become one of the largest auction houses in the U.S. It has since grown to become one of the largest online auction houses, and staffs in-house experts, including numismatic experts, licensed appraisers, gemologists, and more.

-Heritage offer two types of appraisals:
+Heritage offers two types of appraisals: